CodeHipster/java-9-runtime-modules/readme.md

 ## structure

 modules:
+ - food.console.app
     - module for listing recipes
     - has a compile time dependency on the recipe interface
     - has runtime dependencies on modules containing recipies
+ - food.recipe
     - module for containing recipes
     - has a compile time dependency on recipe interface
+ - food.simple
     - module defining recipe interface

 ## intellij